cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 Array access inlining builds a dedicated jump table at each place an array access operation is performed, eliminating the need for array access variables and return addresses.

 Inlining a jump table in a general case reduces the number of steps required per element access from 6 to 4.
-Please note that in case of accessing an element of the array in a loop at most once for read and once for write, the usage of array access variables can be streamlined, and return addresses setup can be hoisted out of the loop, reducing a lot of the overhead of shared jump tables.
+Please note that in case of accessing an element of the array in a loop at most once for reading and once for writing, the usage of array access variables can be streamlined, and return addresses setup can be hoisted out of the loop, reducing a lot of the overhead of shared jump tables.

 ### Short array optimizations